Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 ---

-## When mounting horse with a follower SkyrimSE.exe+6441D0 (affects Version 1.1 - 1.1.5)
+## When mounting horse with a follower.
+SkyrimSE.exe+6441D0 (affects Version 1.1 - 1.1.5)

 In follower Live package MCM - there's a option which says followers summon horses - turn this off.

 ---

-## Entering Windpeak Inn in dawnstar while on quest  "Rise in the East"  SkyrimSE.exe+C28E26 (only affects Version 1.0)
+## Entering Windpeak Inn in dawnstar while on quest  "Rise in the East".
+SkyrimSE.exe+C28E26 (only affects Version 1.0)

 NPC Irlof is causing the game to bomb out.
 Fortunately he is just a "flavor" NPC so can be safely deleted.